 Domestic violence is a serious and widespread problem in Australia.
-Approximately one in six women and one in sixteen men have experienced partner violence since the age of 15.
+Approximately one in six women and one in 16 men have experienced partner violence since the age of 15.
 In addition, one in four women and one in six men have experienced emotional abuse by a partner since the age of 15.

 Domestic violence is a critical issue for the Australian Government and all state and territory governments.

-The ACIC is also working on a comprehensive National Order Reference System to automatically share DVOs and related data between police and local courts across Australia, enabling rapid enforcement of orders.
+We are also working on a comprehensive National Order Reference System to automatically share DVOs and related data between police and local courts across Australia, enabling rapid enforcement of orders.

 These information sharing capabilities ensure police have greater situational awareness when responding to domestic violence incidents, improving both victim and police safety, and ensure local courts can effectively deal with DVOs under the National DVO Scheme.

 To find out more about the National DVO Scheme, go to www.ag.gov.au/ndvos.

 Australian Bureau of Statistics, Personal Safety, Australia, 2016 (Catalogue No. 4906.0)